 SiteGround is one of the fastest-growing independent hosting providers.
 They operate out of Bulgaria with regional data centers and have similar data center reach.
 If you want similar features at a very cheap price, Hostinger is for you.

-If you can pay a bit more, SiteGround is a much, more established company with better performance and more support channels.
+If you don’t mind paying more, SiteGround is a more established company with better performance and more support channels.

 Hostinger vs. InMotion Hosting

 InMotion Hosting is one of the largest and fastest-growing hosting providers.
 They offer a full spectrum of hosting services.
 This website uses a VPS server from InMotion Hosting.
 They’re more expensive than Hostinger’s pricing specials but offer a much better product on every consideration.

 InMotion also has a separate brand, Web Hosting Hub, offering entry-level shared hosting plans.
 They are more expensive than Hostinger but provide a much better product and more options inside their plans.

 Overall, I found Hostinger hosting to be suitable for what they are.
 They’re inexpensive, and they will perform just fine if you have a small website.
 And if you are outside the US, they’ll be a solid option with data centers closer to your audience.